| EQI

 compliments.

-to take credit for the work of others.
+mistakes while trying to take credit for the work

 - Expect others to just